Akorede7-Tech/Akorede7-Tech/README.md

 # Hi there and Welcome! 👋, I'm Akorede Bolujoko

 I'm a Frontend Developer with a passion for creating clean, responsive, and user-friendly web experiences.
-I specialize in building scalable frontend solutions and integrating backend APIs.
+I specialize in building scalable frontend solutions and integrating APIs.

 ## 🛠 Technologies & Tools
 Languages: HTML, CSS, JavaScript